🎉 Black Friday Sale! Save 30% when you subscribe today.

 Consider the type [A]? = Optional<Array<A>>.
 The outer layer Optional has zip2 defined, but also the inner layer Array has a zip2.
 Can we define a zip2 on [A]? that makes use of both of these zip structures?
 Write the signature of such a function and implement it.

-We accidentally put in both part 1 and 2 episodes, so we already solved it before!
+We accidentally put this exercise in both part 1 and 2 episodes, so we already solved it before!

 Exercise 4.2